 Smith possesses nine years of experience as an assistant coach which includes six seasons at Minnesota on Tubby Smith’s staff.
 He oversaw the Gophers guard development and ball handling improvement.
 Smith developed five players who would end their Minnesota career on the program’s 1,000-point scoring list.

-Prior to coming to working at Minnesota, Smith served as an assistant coach at Tennessee Tech under head coach Mike Sutton from 2004-07.
-Smith was involved in all phases of the program, including player development, recruiting, organization, on-floor coaching and academics.
-When Sutton was stricken with Guillian Barre Syndrome, Smith assisted associate head coach Steve Payne with guiding the Golden Eagles to two of the most successful seasons in school history.
-In his three seasons at Tennessee Tech, the team never finished below third place in the conference, including aleague championshipduring 2004-05.
+Smith’s first assistant coach position came at Tennessee Tech under Mike Sutton from 2004-07.
+He was involved in all phases of the program which included player development, recruiting, organization, on-floor coaching and academics.
+When Sutton was diagnosed with Guillain-Barre Syndrome, Smith and associate head coach Steve Payne guided the Golden Eagles to two of their most successful season in school history.
+Tennessee Tech never finished below third place in the Ohio Valley Conference and won the regular season championship in 2004-05.

-Smith was named the Northeast Georgia Player of the Year by the Athens Daily News as a high school senior at Clarke Central High School.
-An all-state player, he averaged 20.3 points, 6.7 rebounds and 5.2 assists as a senior.
+As a prep standout, Smith earned Northeast Georgia Player of the Year by the Athens Daily News during his senior season at Clarke Central High School.
+He averaged 20.3 points, 6.7 rebounds and 5.2 assists per game en route to All-State honors as a senior.